“When in darkness… the only thing you can be expected to be is yourself.”

 The scent of vinegar wafts from the covered tubs.

 “Nearly everything.
 Washed away.
 Gone.
-All that’s left now is in boxes like these,” he says, gesturing to the stacks of cardboard filing containers that sit on the side of the table.
+All that’s left now is in boxes like these,” he says.
+He gestures to the stacks of cardboard filing containers that sit on the side of the table.

 Celia: Celia’s nose wrinkles at his explanation.
 Some might find it fascinating, the restoration work that he is doing, but she sees it for what it is: a waste of time.
-The school was stupid to build like this, and he’s stupid if he thinks that one man’s efforts will be enough to bring it all back.
+The school was stupid to build like this.
+He’s he’s stupid if he thinks that one man’s efforts will be enough to bring it all back.

 “What’s in here?”

 Emil: She’s insulting him.
 Insulting his intelligence.
-Either that fact hasn’t dawned on the highly recommended tutor’s mind or he knows something she doesn’t, for his grin stretches into something wider, though his lips become no thinner.
+Either that fact hasn’t dawned on the highly recommended tutor’s mind or he knows something she doesn’t.
+His grin stretches into something wider, though his lips become no thinner.

-Indistinct black and white photographs, sepiated by the amber light, hang from the lines which sway along the eddies of the basement’s cool air.
+Indistinct black and white photographs, sepiated by the amber light, hang from lines that sway along the eddies of the basement’s cool air.

 “Tools of the trade.
 Truth-serum floating in solution.
 Renders the invisible patterns of silver halide crystals coating photo-paper visible to the naked eye.
 I’d hold off on uncovering it, you won’t like the smell.”